A Plan to restrict social media for minors faces pushback and calls for tighter safeguards

 VanValkenburg’s current bill leaves out addictive feed restrictions, a provision that was included in a similar measure he proposed last year.
 Instead, it focuses on the responsibilities and prohibitions placed on social media companies, particularly it comes to verifiable parental consent and age verification.

-The (JCOTS) later examined the issue and found that existing age verification laws are “ineffective” in protecting children from harmful content.
+The Virginia Joint Commission on Technology and Science (JCOTS) later examined the issue and found that existing age verification laws are “ineffective” in protecting children from harmful content.
 A report from the International Centre for Missing & Exploited Children (ICMEC) noted that these laws often fail to uphold their intended purpose.

 Virginia’s efforts are part of a growing national debate over online safety for minors, with more than 40 states introducing or passing laws aimed at strengthening protections on social media or adult content websites.